 Of course, this only inflates the problem, as HBR points out: “What bosses typically do not realize is that their tight controls end up hurting subordinates’ performance by undermining their motivation in two ways: first, by depriving subordinates of autonomy on the job and, second, by making them feel undervalued.
 Tight controls are an indication that the boss assumes the subordinate can’t perform well without strict guidelines.
 When the subordinate senses these low expectations, it can undermine his self-confidence,” HBR writers Jean-François Manzoni and Jean-Louis Barsoux explain.

 This cycle hinges on a lack of communication; the boss responds to an error in a disproportionate manner, the employee feels confused and devalued, and no one directly addresses these disparities, allowing them to grow and deepen.
 The end point may come when the employee quits or the manager chooses to fire that person, but if it never escalates to that point, you could just end up with a silent-treatment dynamic between the boss and her report.
+If you’re working in a remote setting, this silent-treatment dynamic can become even more prevalent than in an office setting where you may be face to face with your boss daily.
 Obviously, this tactic isn’t advisable or productive, and it threatens to damage the performance of the team as a whole.

 These signs suggest a borderline-toxic relationship between an employee and her supervisor, and the regrettable persistence of the cycle makes it a difficult pattern to break.
 Addressing the issues directly with your boss might provide you with an opening to change direction, but if your boss doesn’t tend to approach problems in a reasonable manner, shining a light on the issue might exacerbate this negative dynamic.